 Duplin County Local Emergency Planning Committee (LEPC) is responsible for the development and maintenance of Duplin County’s Emergency Response Plan.
 In these duties they must: review the plan at least annually, and provide information about chemicals in the community to citizens.
-The committee meets every two months, on the fourth Thursday.
+The committee meets every quarter in, January, April, July, & October, on the third Thursday.
 New officers for the committee are elected at the January meeting each year.

 Meetings are held at 9:00 am in the Duplin County Emergency Operations Center, at 209 Seminary Street Kenansville, NC.

 To inquire for membership, simply attend a scheduled meeting of the group, or contact Duplin County Fire & Emergency Management at (910) 296-2160.